-The Shootings and Siege at Lindhurst High School
+The Shootings and Siege at Lindhurst High School - as told by the Survivors

 In July of 2004 I received an email from a Survivor of the Lindhurst High School shooting.
 This shooting dragged on into the night as Eric Houston held up to 70 students hostage in the school's drama room after opening fire.
 This Survivor and I talked about the movie Hostage High (released by TVA International Distribution Inc. in 2001) and how the movie imitated real life.
 This Survivor, Johnny Mills, sent me the following story and after doing some light editing he allowed me to post his story here.